-We are looking for candidates to work with schools in the following areas of Kent:
+We are looking for candidates to work with schools all over Kent and Medway.

-- write agenda in collaboration with chair and headteacher
+- Organise meeting dates write agenda in collaboration with the chair of governors and headteacher.

-- collect supporting documents and distribute with agenda
+- Collect supporting documents and distribute with an agenda.

-- do administrative tasks relating to keeping governors names and business details up-to-date
+- Carry out administrative tasks relating to keeping governors' names and business details up to date.

 - IT literate